HashirSaleem/mobile-dataset-EDA-and-prediction-modelling/README.md

 RAM, etc.

 Exploratory Data Analysis (EDA)
-We perform EDA to understand the distribution of the data, detect outliers, and identify correlations between features.
+Perform EDA to understand the distribution of the data, detect outliers, and identify correlations between features.
 The EDA steps include:

 Data Cleaning
 Descriptive Statistics